“A disk check has been scheduled. To skip disk checking, press any key within 10 seconds” Are you getting this error everytime you start the computer.

 - The user might have scheduled a disk check on the system partition (usually C drive).
 Since the operating system is loaded inside the system partition, the computer won’t be able to do a scan at that time, but offer the user to do the scan immediately after the computer restarts.
 So you get this message.

-- File system is corrupted.
-File system may get corrupted for different reasons ranging from malware attack, frequent installation and uninstallation of software, software compatibility issues, corrupted operating system, bad sectors are all reasons for generating this error.
+- The file system is corrupted.
+The file system may get corrupted for different reasons ranging from a malware attack, frequent installation, and uninstallation of software, software compatibility issues, corrupted operating system, bad sectors are all reasons for generating this error.

-- Hard disk is too old and needs to be replaced.
-This is mainly because of presence of too many irrecoverable bad sectors.
+- The hard disk is too old and needs to be replaced.
+This is mainly because of the presence of too many irrecoverable bad sectors.